axibase/atsd/api/data/alerts/update.md

 ### Fields

-An array of objects containing an 'id' field to identify the alert and its new `acknowledge` status.
+An array of objects containing an `id` field to identify the alert and its new `acknowledge` status.

 |**Field**|**Type**|**Required**|**Description**|
 |:---|:---|:---|:---|